Canker Sore and Cold Sore Treatment in Hamilton

 - Referral for biopsy if a sore looks unusual

-- Patients with a single painful canker sore that is interfering with eating or talking
+- Patients with a painful canker sore that is interfering with eating or talking

 - Children and teens with recurring mouth ulcers